-- being criminally versatile and using criminal networks to support extremist goals - having occupational skills that can enable acts of terrorism (such as civil engineering, pharmacology or construction) - having technical expertise that can be deployed (e.g. IT skills, knowledge of chemicals, military training or survival skills).
+- having a history of violence - being criminally versatile and using criminal networks to support extremist goals - having occupational skills that can enable acts of terrorism (such as civil engineering, pharmacology or construction) - having technical expertise that can be deployed (e.g. IT skills, knowledge of chemicals, military training or survival skills).